projectestac/edu365-text-search/README.md

 http://%HOST%:%APP_PORT%/q=%QUERY_TEXT%
 ```

-You will find examples of a search form and results page inside `/test`.
+You will find examples of a search form and results page in `/test`.

 ### Advanced settings

-This application uses [Fuse.js](https://fusejs.io/) by [Kiro Risk](https://kiro.me/) to perform the search queries.
+This application uses [Fuse.js](https://fusejs.io/) by [Kiro Risk](https://kiro.me/) to perform search queries.
 Fuse has a lot of specific settings that can be adjusted to fit your needs.
 The settings currently used by edu365-text-search are:

 ```javascript
 // See file: /search/FullTextSearch.js